bootstrap-ruby/bootstrap_form/README.md

 ### Validation Errors

-When a validation error is triggered, the field will be outlined and the error will be displayed next to the field.
+When a validation error is triggered, the field will be outlined and the error will be displayed next to the field (or below it if you're using block-style help text).
 Rails normally wraps fields in a div (field_with_errors), but this behavior is suppressed when `bootstrap_form_for` is called.

 To display an error message wrapped in `.alert` and `.alert-error` classes, you can use the `alert_message` helper: